ion39/DA5401-Hackathon/README.md

 ## **How to Use**

 1. Run `eda.ipynb` to explore the dataset.
-2. Run `embeddings_preparation.ipynb` to generate embeddings (or use precomputed `.npy` files).
+2. Run `embeddings.ipynb` to generate embeddings (or use precomputed `.npy` files).
-3. Execute `da5401_final_model.ipynb` to compute features, train LightGBM, and generate predictions.
+3. Execute `da5401.ipynb` to compute features, train LightGBM, and generate predictions.